 'Cartonera' publishing in Latin America: Anthropology between art and literature

-Alex Flynn (Durham University)
+Alex Flynn (UCL)

 Paper short abstract: